mtthwcmpbll/jpos-on-cloudfoundry/README.md

 drwxr-xr-x  20 mjcampbell  staff   640B Apr  5 10:37 lib
 drwxr-xr-x   3 mjcampbell  staff    96B Apr  5 10:37 log

-# Log into your PCF environment
+# Log into your Cloud Foundry environment
 ➜ cf login --skip-ssl-validation -a https://api.sys.millbrae.cf-app.com

 # Target the org and space to deploy the app in your environment